benjaminalmack/The-Campaign-of-Bros-Wiki/content/index.md

 title: The Campaign of Bros Wiki
 ---

-This is a blank Quartz installation.
-See the [documentation](https://quartz.jzhao.xyz) for how to get started.
+This is the official wiki for The Campaign of Bros.
+It's not a matter of if but when you are going to cum.